dbirman/brain/assets/data/brain_info.md

 The processing scripts will find anything encoded in the green channel 0->255 and process it with the following rules.
 Whenever the code finds a red channel value it will ignore that pixel entirely.

+# What to update in code

+data.js - knows about how to read the png files areas.js - interprets the properties

 # Neuron properties

 px - pixel x location